nevrome/mobest/docs/basic.md

 The main question naturally arising from this, is how to set these parameters for a given dataset and research question.
 There are various empirical ways to find optimal values through numerical optimization.
 See Supplementary Text 2 of {cite:p}`Schmid2023` for the approaches we applied.
 One concrete workflow to estimate the nugget from the variogram and the lengthscale parameters through crossvalidation is explained in {doc}`Interpolation parameter estimation <estimation>`.

-We would argue, though, that this computationally expensive workflow is not necessary for basic applications of mobest.
-The analysis in {cite:p}`Schmid2023` showed that Gaussian process regression returns reasonably accurate interpolation results for a large range of kernel parameter settings, as long as they reflect a plausible intuition about the mobility behaviour of human ancestry, which generally operates on a scale of hundreds of kilometers and years. mobest is primarily a visualization method and adjusting its parameters to ones liking is legitimate if the choices are communicated transparently.
+We would argue, though, that this computationally expensive workflow is not always necessary for basic applications of mobest.
+The analysis in {cite:p}`Schmid2023` showed that Gaussian process regression returns reasonably accurate interpolation results for a large range of kernel parameter settings, as long as they reflect a plausible intuition about the mobility behaviour of human ancestry, which generally operates on a scale of hundreds of kilometres and years. mobest is primarily a visualization method and adjusting its parameters to ones liking is legitimate if the choices are communicated transparently.

 #### Search positions